1820 United States presidential election in Ohio

 The 1820 United States presidential election in Ohio took place between November 1 and December 6, 1820, as part of the 1820 United States presidential election.
 Voters chose 8 representatives, or electors to the Electoral College, who voted for President and Vice President.

 Ohio re-elected incumbent Democratic-Republican Party President James Monroe by a large margin.
 Although Monroe ran unopposed, John Quincy Adams received a minority of the vote as an opposition candidate.
+This is the most recent time a party won every county in the state.